Albina Mali: Biography

 Mali fought in military campaigns across Slovenia through 1942 and 1943.
-She was wounded three times during this campaign; on the battlefield in September 1942 near Suvoj, on 21 January 1943 in a battle against a White Guard redoubt near Zagorica pri Čatežu, and on 15 September 1943 near Veliki Osolnik during the battle for Turjak, when a mine exploded next to her.
-Following this injury, Mali was moved to Jelendol Partisan hospital in Kočevski Rog, and later to Črmošnjice (Note: There are two settlements near Kočevski Rog named Črmošnjice: Črmošnjice, Semič (the closer of the two) and Črmošnjice pri Stopičah.
+She was wounded three times during this campaign; on the battlefield in September 1942 near Suvoj, on 21 January 1943 in a battle against a White Guard redoubt near Zagorica pri Čatežu, and on 15 September 1943 near Veliki Osolnik during the battle for Turjak, when a mine exploded next to her causing her severe injuries including the loss of her left eye & her iconic facial disfigurement Following this injury, Mali was moved to Jelendol Partisan hospital in Kočevski Rog, and later to Črmošnjice (Note: There are two settlements near Kočevski Rog named Črmošnjice: Črmošnjice, Semič (the closer of the two) and Črmošnjice pri Stopičah.
 A source has not been found to determine which is correct.) and then Žumberak in Croatia.
 In 1944 she became a member of the League of Communists of Yugoslavia.

 Mali left Žumberak at the end of 1944 and returned to White Carniola, where she participated in battles with the local Partisan detachment.
 She attended the communist party school from May to July of 1944 in Kočevski Rog.
 Following the end of her studies, Mali worked as a nurse transporting wounded Italians in Bari, Gravina, Barletta until November 1944 when she worked in Split.
-Mali fought with the 8th Dalmatian Shock Troop Corps as a nurse until 14 January 1945 when she was transferred to an orphanage in Novigrad.
+Mali fought with the 8th Dalmatian Corps as a nurse until 14 January 1945 when she was transferred to an orphanage in Novigrad.
 At the end of the war, Mali moved first to Zadar, and later to Trieste, Novo Mesto, Pag, Poreč, Kobarid, and Ilirska Bistrica, before finally settling in Maribor in December 1955.
 In Ljubljana, she became a member of the Krsko and Maribor committees of the League of Communists of Slovenia.